 In 2021, Mohawk water protector Layla Staats was arrested on the first day of a militarized RCMP raid on Wet’suwet’en Nation’s territory in British Columbia.
 Staats shared that she experienced anti-Indigenous racism and sexual and gender-based violence during her interactions with the RCMP and Canada’s criminal justice system.

 The Tiny House Warriors are a Secwépemc women-led land and water defender movement that is actively opposing the Trans Mountain Pipeline (TMX) construction project and the development of nearby ‘man-camps’.
-Tiny House Warrior co-founder Kanahus Manuel spoke about her about her experiences of anti-Indigenous racism and gender-based violence with Amnesty International.
+Tiny House Warrior co-founder Kanahus Manuel spoke about her experiences of anti-Indigenous racism and gender-based violence with Amnesty International.
 Read Kanahus’s blog and take action to protect the rights of Indigenous women, girls and 2SLGBTQQIA+ defenders.

 To learn more about how you can advocate for the rights of Indigenous women in Canada this International Women’s Day, read Amnesty’s Stolen Sisters Campaign Guide.